mlemiam/Vanillatmosphere/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+> [!WARNING]
+> I don't update releases very regularly because I don't use my Switch very much, so it sometimes takes me several weeks to notice updates.
+If you want to have the latest version available, feel free to use the automatic builds [here.](https://nightly.link/mlemiam/Vanillatmosphere/workflows/build/main/artifact-syspatches)

 > [!NOTE]
 > since version 1.8.0 of atmosphere sigpatches no longer work and are replaced by the sys-patch module made by [@impeeza](https://github.com/impeeza/) originally created by [@ITotalJustice](https://github.com/ITotalJustice)